InvestmentSystems/function-pipe/doc/source/usage_df.rst

                             zf.open(zi),
                             header=None,
                             names=('name', 'gender', 'count'))
-                    df['year'] = year
                     post[year] = df
         return post

-Next, we have a function that, given that same dictionary, produces a single DataFrame that lists, for each year, the total number of males and females recorded with columns for "M" and "F".
+Next, we have a function that, given that same dictionary, produces a single ``DataFrame`` that lists, for each year, the total number of males and females recorded with columns for "M" and "F".
 Notice that the approach used below strictly requires the usage of an ``OrderedDictionary``.

 .. code-block:: python